pica-labs/.github/profile/README.md

 # Picachain

-### ⚡️ Build quick image based LLM pipelines for your applications.
+### ⚡️ Build quick LLM pipelines for your application

 - Build Image search engines with well known vector databases such as **ChromaDB** and **Pinecone**.
 - Create image generation chains using **Stable Diffusion**.